Product Recommendation Engine

 Frequently asked questions

-We build across the main recommendation approaches: (1) Collaborative filtering, recommendations based on the behaviour of similar users (user-based) or similar items (item-based).
+We build across the main recommendation approaches: (1) Collaborative filtering, recommendations based on the behavior of similar users (user-based) or similar items (item-based).
 Works well when you have sufficient interaction data (views, purchases, ratings, clicks).
 (2) Content-based filtering, recommendations based on item attributes and user preference profiles.
 Works when you have rich item metadata and can profile user preferences.
 (3) Hybrid models, combining collaborative and content-based signals for better coverage and accuracy.
 Most production systems use hybrid approaches.
 (4) LLM-powered recommendations, using language models to understand item descriptions, user queries, and preference signals in natural language.
-Effective for new-item cold-start problems and when catalogue items have rich text descriptions.
-(5) Session-based recommendations, predicting the next item based on current session behaviour, without requiring user history.
-We select the approach based on your data availability, catalogue size, and use case requirements.
+Effective for new-item cold-start problems and when catalog items have rich text descriptions.
+(5) Session-based recommendations, predicting the next item based on current session behavior, without requiring user history.
+We select the approach based on your data availability, catalog size, and use case requirements.

 Data requirements depend on the approach.
 For collaborative filtering: user-item interaction data, at minimum, implicit feedback (clicks, views, add-to-cart, purchases) across a sufficient user and item population.
 Typically need 100,000+ interactions for stable collaborative filtering; more is better.
 For content-based filtering: structured item attributes (category, brand, price range, tags) and either user preference history or signals you can use to build preference profiles.
 For LLM-powered recommendations: item text descriptions (title, description, features).
 Cold-start is a solvable problem, we design systems that handle new users and new items with content-based fallbacks.
 We assess your data during scoping and design the right approach for what you have.